 •Minute in scale vs. life sized.
 For practicality following the general 1/6th scale for my work sent to formal miniature exhibitions and shows.

 •Small in format and size: 25 inches or less for surface area.
 Sculpture should fit inside an 8x8x8 inch cube including the base.

 •High in quality.
 The work should exemplify Fine Art ~ demonstrating a mastery of composition, color, values etc.

 As of 2014 only two U.S. Society Exhibitions are accredited* by the MAA for candidate eligibility:

 - The Miniature Art Society of Florida, www.miniatureartsocietyofflorida.com

 - The Miniature Painters, Sculptors and Gravers Society of Washington, DC, www.mpsgs.org

 - Past societies accredited by the MAA included: The Georgia Miniature Art Society, The Miniature Art Society of New Jersey and The Montana Miniature Art Society.

 * The MAA encourages miniature art societies within the United States to seek accreditation.
-For more information please contact Kay Petryszak, MAA President, at 1595 N. Peaceful Lane Clearwater, FL 33756 or by phone: 727.584.3883, for a PDF/printed copy of the Accreditation Form.
+For more information please contact Kay Petryszak, MAA President: 727.584.3883, for a PDF/printed copy of the Accreditation Form.